mub2332/FIT-Honors-Monash/reports/design-tech-report.md

 Microservices do not share data.
 Each service has their own database that is not made public to the other services.
 This is to ensure low coupling between services.

-Dependencies between services are managed by sagas.
-A saga is a sequence/step of local transaction.
-Each local transaction updates the database of the current service used and sends a signal to trigger the next local transaction in other services to start.[7]

-There are two different types of sagas:
-- Choreography – each local transaction sends a signal to trigger the next local transaction in other services.[7]
-- Orchestration – An object will tell all the related services to a given event what local transactions to execute.[7]

 #### Advantages
 -	Services can be developed by different teams independently as there is no shared database.
 -	Each team is free to implement/modify anything at anytime without interfering with or being affected by other teams’ progression.